CTOBGH/signum/docs/standard.md

     * Ideally, the interaction **SHOULD** display all available embedded Signum metadata fields (`asserter`, `timestamp`, `tool`, and a link to or representation of `history` if available).
 Tooltips, pop-overs, or dedicated information panels can be used.

 * **Accessibility:** Visual indicators **MUST** be implemented accessibly:
-    * **Contrast:** Ensure sufficient color contrast between the indicator and its background, adhering to WCAG guidelines.
+    * **Contrast:** Ensure sufficient colour contrast between the indicator and its background, adhering to WCAG guidelines.
     * **Alt Text:** `<img>` elements or CSS background images used for icons MUST include descriptive alternative text (e.g., `alt="Signum Label: AI-Generated, Human-Prompted"`).
     * **Screen Readers:** Interactive elements must be keyboard-focusable and provide accessible names/descriptions (e.g., via `aria-label` or visually hidden text) that communicate the label information to screen reader users.
-    * **Color Independence:** Do not rely solely on color to differentiate levels.
+    * **colour Independence:** Do not rely solely on colour to differentiate levels.
 The icon shapes or text codes must be the primary identifiers.

 ### 6.4 Visuals Driven by Metadata